 Dual vocational degree programmes usually last between three and five years.
 In most cases, the vocational part is limited to two years to make sure that there is enough time for the academic part.
 You can only participate in this kind of degree course if you have the required entrance qualification for German universities.
 The first step is to apply at a company that will be responsible for your practical training.
 Then you enrol for a degree course at the university your company cooperates with.

-A list of dual vocational degree courses including companies that offer traineeships is available on the “Ausbildung Plus” portal.
-Simply enter “ausbildungsintegriertes duales Studium” in the search field.
-Please make sure to apply early, as these degree courses are very popular.
+A list of dual vocational degree courses including companies that offer traineeships is available on the portal “Ausbildung Plus”.
+Please make sure to apply early, as the degree courses offered tend to be very popular.

 Federal Ministry for Economic Affairs and Energy (BMWi)